Expression Trees in .NET

 ParameterExpression parameterX = Expression.Parameter(typeof(int), "x");

-// Represents the constant value 5 of type int
+// 2.
+Define the constant: represents the value 5 of type int

 ConstantExpression constant5 = Expression.Constant(5, typeof(int));